pranay1990/Airbnb_Boston_medium/README.md

 ## Table of contents
 1) Installation.
 2) Project motivation.
-3) Descripttion of the file.
+3) Description of the file.
 4) Results of the project.
 5) Licensing, Authors, Acknowledgements.